wso2-attic/ballerina-integrator/README.md

   The `phone_store_service`e sends a response similar to the following.
 ```
    < HTTP/1.1 200 OK
    {"Message":"Your order was successfully placed.
-Ordered book will be delivered soon"}
+Ordered phone will be delivered soon"}
 ```

   Sample Log Messages: